-St Hugh’s also welcomes applications from students who wish to study Biomedical Sciences: the College takes two students each year.
-This new course is the successor to the Physiological Sciences course in Oxford.
-It has been designed so that students first acquire an integrated understanding of biomedical and physical sciences, combined with relevant mathematics.
+St Hugh’s welcomes applications from students who wish to study Biomedical Sciences: the College takes two students each year.
+This course is designed so that students first acquire an integrated understanding of biomedical and physical sciences, combined with relevant mathematics.
 This allows them to shape their subsequent studies towards those topics that interest them the most.

-For the first two years, the majority of teaching on this new course runs independently of the pre-clinical medical course.
-In the specialist Final Honours School options taught in the third year Biomedical and Medical students share resources.
+During the first year, in which students study the foundation material in a broad range of subjects relevant to the course, St. Hugh’s offers a regular schedule of tutorials, which also involve students from St. Anne’s College.
+In the second year, students start to specialise in areas of interest to them and will continue to work with their College tutors where appropriate.
+In the advanced Final Honours School options taught in the third year, Biomedical and Medical students share resources.
 Students ultimately select one of two courses in their third year, Neuroscience or Cells and Systems Biology.
 St Hugh’s has Tutorial Fellows with expertise in both these areas.
 For more details, see the University admissions information for Biomedical Sciences.

 Funding and Awards

-Finally, undergraduate students in Medicine and Biomedical Sciences frequently need to stay in Oxford over the vacation to undertake parts of their Final Honours School research project, and College will consider applications for funding to help to cover some of the costs involved.
+Undergraduate students in Biomedical Sciences frequently need to stay in Oxford over the vacation to undertake parts of their Final Honours School research project, and College will consider applications for funding to help to cover some of the costs involved.

 In recent years, a significant proportion of our biomedical scientists have performed exceptionally well academically, and several have gone on to continue to take advanced degrees.
 An important factor in this consistently high level of academic performance is the strong sense of community in St Hugh’s, which encourages students both from the same year and from different years to work with each other outside the tutorial system.
 That sense of community extends beyond the cohort of Biomedical Science students to students from Medicine and other disciplines.